nawawi/docket-cache/readme.txt

 3. Options Info.

 == Upgrade Notice ==
+= 20.07.16 =
+- Please do manually remove wp-content/object-cache.php and wp-content/cache/docker-cache if an error occurs during updates.

 = 20.07.14 =
 - DOCKET_CACHE_DEBUG has been renamed to  DOCKET_CACHE_LOG.
 - Please do manually remove wp-content/object-cache.php and wp-content/cache/docker-cache if an error occurs during updates.